centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/anomaly-detection.md

 > database can take several tens of minutes.
 This will strongly impact the
 > performance of the database and may slow down the monitoring platform as a whole.

+To be able to send data from an Anomaly Detection service, a first check must have been made.
+You can [run a check on the service from the Resources Status page](../alerts-notifications/resources-status.md#refresh-a-status).

 To send the history of data of an anomaly service to our SaaS platform, connect to your Centreon Central server and access the **centreon** user: